Embracing Failure: Some Things Really Are Impossible.

 We’re told that we should never give up, because we don’t know when we may hit that breakthrough.
 But I think it’s more important to learn when to give up.

-Holding on and trying to force something that just isn’t right for you only delays you finding something else that could be better.
+Holding on and trying to force something that just isn’t right for you only delays you in finding something else that could be better.
 Letting go, terrifying as it is, is sometimes the most freeing and empowering thing you can do.

 This, I think, is the actual point of pushing your limits: to learn what is and isn’t impossible.
 And that means you’re inevitably going to reach a wall you can’t push through.
 You’re going to fail, and if you can accept and learn from that failure, you’ll be one step closer to the next success.